edmundedgar/shadow-did-plc-server/compression.md

     [ full_op, diff_1, diff_2, ... ]

-- full_op: The first operation, with semantic tag compression applied.
+- full_op: The first operation, with semantic tag and field name compression applied.
+Map keys use integer IDs for known field names (see below).

 - diff_N: A map representing the changes from operation N-1 to operation N.
   Supported keys: